medplum/medplum/packages/docs/docs/communications/organizing-communications.md

   1. How to build and organize threads
   2. How to "tag" threads and messages
   3. How to use different Codesystems to classify messages
-- Searching for messages and threads using the the search helper method from the [Medplum Client SDK](/docs/sdk/classes/MedplumClient)
 - Querying for and sorting communications and threads

 ## Communication Organization Patterns